Proca Server API

 Proca Server uses a GraphQL API at an endpoint /api for a HTTP connection or /socket for a WebSocket connection.
 You will need WebSocket to run subscription operations with GraphQL, however, for Proca Server the HTTP API is usually enough (currently there is 1 subscription operation).

 If you develop for node, you can use @proca/api library to create a configured GraphQL client (using urql library).
+Note you can use any graphql client instead but @proca/api has some helpers and can talk to Phoenix WebSocket (Absinthe) if you need subscription support.

 GraphQL provides a discoverable API, which you can explore in the playground at /graphiql endpoint (example), or using a GraphQL client of choice.